 What we are looking for:

 Safety first!
 We ensure these devices are in proper working order.

 Heating and Hot Water

 We verify the property has hot water and that the heating works.
 We carry out a visual check of the boiler and check to see when it was last serviced.

 We check all the appliances to see if they work, are in good condition, or need replacing.

 We check the electrics, such as sockets and light fittings, for signs of damage.
 If there are any issues, we take remedial action as faulty electrics are a significant hazard.

 Not all tenants stick to their tenancy agreement.
 Some can ignore the fact you don't permit pets or happily sub-let a room.
 Property inspections are an opportunity to stop any breaches and take steps to prevent further violations.

 If your lease demands a smoke-free environment, it's essential to ensure the tenants are following your requirements, as smoking damage can be expensive to repair, and it's better to catch it early.

 We check for evidence of pets, i.e., pet hair, scratched doors and skirting boards, and carpet damage at the door threshold.
-Even if you allowed your tenant to have a pet, it's still a good idea to ensure there aren't any other pets on the property, as more animals increase the wear and tear on the unit.
+Even if you allow your tenant to have a pet, it's still a good idea to ensure there aren't any other pets on the property, as more animals increase the wear and tear on the unit.